AtulPrakash007/Twitter-Splash-Animation/README.md

 2. Use splash screen till any API call finish and then launch the app.

 For both usages all the required comments are mentioned in the code.
 For friendly use haven't used "My Name" to declare any files; So easy to integrate than others.

+Three files named:

+Splash View: Loads the view
+Splash Animation: Extension of Splash View where - Animation Functions are defined here Animation Type: Twitter, Zoom Out and Heart beat, three animations defined

+Assets: contains the image in place of twitter bird, different image have been used here